 The Transportation Improvement Program (TIP) is a multi-year program of transportation projects that implements the products of the planning process described in New Visions 2040, CDTC's long-range regional transportation plan.
 Federal regulations require that transit, highway and other transportation improvement projects within the Capital District metropolitan area be included in this TIP if these projects are to be eligible for federal capital or operating funding from the Fixing America's Surface Transportation (FAST) Act.
 The program should also include, for informational purposes, non-federally funded projects and New York State Thruway Authority projects located in the region.

 By law, CDTC must update its Transportation Improvement Program every four years as an integral element of a new Statewide Transportation Improvement Program (STIP).
 New York's practice has been to submit a new STIP no less than every two years, to keep the program current.
 While CDTC's practice is to maintain a five-year TIP, the federally-required STIP covers only the first four years of the period.

-Project listings are dynamic and frequently updated.
-There are several options for viewing TIP listings below.
+Project listings are updated when official changes are made.
+There are several options for viewing TIP listings as detailed below.
 Note that the project listing data is the same in each viewing option.

 NY State Transportation Improvement Program (STIP)

 NEW: Public Comment Period Open on the draft 2020-2023 STIP.
 Comments are due September 20, 2019.

 The 2017-2020 Statewide Transportation Improvement Program (STIP) is a list of all federally funded projects or project phases in New York State that are scheduled to begin between October 1, 2016 and September 30, 2020.
 The STIP includes projects listed on CDTC's TIP.